jidongxiao/CSCI1200-DataStructures/labs/smart_memory/README.md

 When the last person disconnects from a Balloon using a shared pointer, the Balloon is automatically deleted.

 Re-compile & re-run with the memory debugger to confirm you have fixed the simple leaks.
-For the final piece of this checkpoint (marked CHECKPOINT 2C), you must also re-rewrite the interconnected balloon example to use shared pointers.
+For the final piece of this checkpoint (marked CHECKPOINT 2C), you must also re-write the interconnected balloon example to use shared pointers.
 You will need to modify the Balloon class to use dsSharedPointer as well.

 **To complete this checkpoint**: Explain to your TA the code you needed to add and/or modify to correct